khaldoun-xyz/standard/docs/plan.md

 ### Stage 2: Help German organisations automate

-Autonomous organisations have successfully automated any administrative or tedious task.
 We will offer consulting services to help German companies increase their automation rate.